hmyam6090-lab/Initial-L5-Sound-Prototype/README.md

 ## Installation

+### Method 1: Import l5sound into your L5 project

 1. Copy `l5sound.lua` to your L5 project directory (same level as `L5.lua`)
 2. Require it at the top of your sketch: `local Sound = require("l5sound")`

+### Method 2: Fork the repo and work!

+This repository comes with a copy of the L5Starter along with the prototype l5sound library!

 ## Basic Usage